 Alligator sens.it RS & sens.it RS+ universal TPMS sensors now cover Mercedes vehicles that have next-gen auto-learning and come equipped with Schrader sensors.
 First introduced on the E Class (2017 model year), then rolled out to the AMG GT, CLS, & G Class (2019MY) and now also used on the late-model C Class, EQE, EQS, S Class & SL Class.

 The vehicles are an example of a continuing trend among car manufacturers – the TPMS systems on newer vehicles support automatic learning.
 Due to the vehicles’ advanced TPMS system (sensors work with the ABS system), the models can automatically learn new sensor IDs without the need for LF actuators in each wheel well.

-If no scan tool is available for sensor-ID registration, then techs can simply park the vehicle for 20 minutes then drive until it recognizes the new sensors.
+If a scan tool isn’t available for registering the new IDs, then techs can simply park the vehicle for 20 minutes then drive until it recognizes the new sensors.
 Sensors that have an auto-learning feature are especially helpful for DIYers that install wheels themselves but don’t have access to a special tool for sensor-ID registration and for wheel shops that rely on the end-users to handle the TPMS learning process.

-When replacing OEM sensors with aftermarket units, rest assured that RS series TPMS sensors from Alligator will provide all the functionality the vehicle delivers!
+When replacing OEM sensors with aftermarket units, rest assured that RS-series TPMS sensors from Alligator will provide the same functionality that the vehicle offers!

-Regardless of the tool that’s used to program the sensors, these vehicles should be available for programming after completing the latest update.
+Regardless of the tool that’s used for sensor programming, these vehicles should be available after completing the latest update.